 If it’s a gas stove with an open flame, it can grow bigger to the point where it starts a kitchen fire, especially if there are flammable objects nearby (oven mitt, food boxes, etc).

 It is worth noting that while lots of adult children and caretakers have reported that leaving the stove on was the first sign of dementia or Alzheimer’s that they noticed in their senior, this isn’t an outright symptom of cognitive decline.

-By taking the steps to proof your senior’s kitchen and buying devices and appliances with automatic shutoffs, you’ll help them prevent fires, ensuring the kitchen is a much safer place for them.
+By following home fire safety protocols and taking the steps to proof your senior’s kitchen, along with buying devices and appliances with automatic shutoffs, you’ll help them prevent fires, ensuring the kitchen is a much safer place for them.

 This article has affiliate or sponsored links.
 If you buy something through those links we may earn a small commission.
 This won’t cost you extra.
 We only recommend things we really think are good, not just to make money.
 For more details, see our Affiliate Disclaimer.